Louis Keouli Thompson: Personal life

-Within three years (1903) of graduating from Kamehameha School for Boys, Thompson had already left his home land of Hawai'i for the main land of the United States.
+Within three years (1903) of graduating from Kamehameha School for Boys, Thompson had already left his homeland of Hawai'i for the mainland of the United States.
 He toured there for ten years before moving to London in 1914.
 In 1919, he moved to Copenhagen, Denmark.
 By 1922, he once again moved, this time to Prague, Czechoslovakia.
 His last known residence in Europe, per Visa applications, was Riga, Latvia.
 He remained in Europe until September 1936 when he returned to the United States sailing from Marseille to Boston.
 He died of heart failure in a Pennsylvania hospital, on July 15, 1937.

 Career

-Much of Thompson's career has been gathered through newspaper ads and articles, as well as mention in books about the Hawaiian music movement at the time.
-According to Kamehameha School archives, Thompson had left for the United States main land by 1902 or 1903.
+Much of Thompson's career has been gathered through newspaper ads and articles, as well as mentions in books about the Hawaiian music movement at the time.
+According to Kamehameha School archives, Thompson had left for the United States mainland by 1902 or 1903.
 Several articles show him touring in the United States as early as 1907 and as late as 1913.
 In his book How to Play the Ukulele, Thompson records that he was discovered in 1912 while touring in the United States by Sir Walter de Freece, who brought him to Europe.
-Tracking his travels through passport and visa applications, shows that he lived and performed in locations such as London, Oslo, Copenhagen, the Netherlands, Germany and Switzerland from 1914 to 1931.
+Tracking his travels through passport and visa applications shows that he lived and performed in locations such as London, Oslo, Copenhagen, the Netherlands, Germany, and Switzerland from 1914 to 1931.